 Would we recommend Hanoi during Tet?

-Well, we wouldn’t necessarily recommend going there especially for Tet.
-It was great to see the local people celebrate.
-However, without the fireworks and as we missed the dragon dance (we don’t know how) there wasn’t much to see apart from the celebrations around Hoan Kiem Lake.
+Well, if you could go another time than during Tet, we would recommend to do it.
+Certainly, it was great to see the local people celebrate.
+However, as we missed the dragon dance (we seriously don’t know how we missed it, we tried to go there during the right time) and without the fireworks there wasn’t much to see apart from the celebrations around Hoan Kiem Lake.

 We didn’t really mind that not all the restaurants were open, because there were still enough possibilities.
 However, it is of course too bad that we couldn’t visit any of the museums.
 Luckily there are still enough other cultural sights to see.